HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 {% endhighlight %}

 You got the idea, right?
 This code has a few problems.
-Probably the most important one is that `Order` and `Mailer` are tightly couple.
+Probably the most important one is that `Order` and `Mailer` are tightly coupled.
 Usually you know two components are coupled when a change to one requires a change in the other one, and that's the case.
 If we want to change the name of the `sendPurchaseEmail` method or their params, we'll have to change `Order`